Advanced Technology

-Whitney Laboratory Postdoc Dr. Cez Borba, Graduate Student Dorothy Mitchell and other scientists are using groundbreaking microscopes developed by optical engineer and neurobiologist Dr. James Strother to explore questions like how tissues recover from injury and how nerve cells are wired together.
+When the right microscope doesn’t exist, these optical innovators invent it - Dr. Cez Borba, Dorothy Mitchell & other scientists are using groundbreaking microscopes developed by optical engineer and neurobiologist Dr. James Strother to explore questions like how tissues recover from injury and how nerve cells are wired together.

 A key investment that will drive the Center’s work is the purchase and customization of two cutting edge light sheet microscopes, both advanced instruments to perform high-speed and long-duration live specimen imaging, revealing unprecedented insights into the natural world.